IRAS: Mission

 IRAS was the first observatory to perform an all-sky survey at infrared wavelengths.
 It mapped 96% of the sky four times, at 12, 25, 60 and 100 micrometers, with resolutions ranging from 30 arcseconds at 12 micrometers to 2 arcminutes at 100 micrometers.
 It discovered about 350,000 sources, many of which are still awaiting identification.
 About 75,000 of those are believed to be starburst galaxies, still enduring their star-formation stage.
 Many other sources are normal stars with disks of dust around them, possibly the early stage of planetary system formation.
 New discoveries included a dust disk around Vega and the first images of the Milky Way's core.

 IRAS's life, like that of most infrared satellites that followed, was limited by its cooling system.
 To effectively work in the infrared domain, a telescope must be cooled to cryogenic temperatures.
 In IRAS's case, 73 kg of superfluid helium kept the telescope at a temperature of 2 K, keeping the satellite cool by evaporation.
 IRAS was the first use of superfluids in space.
 The on-board supply of liquid helium was depleted after 10 months on 21 November 1983, causing the telescope temperature to rise, preventing further observations.
 The spacecraft continues to orbit the Earth.

 IRAS was designed to catalog fixed sources, so it scanned the same region of sky several times.
 Jack Meadows led a team at Leicester University, including John K. Davies and Simon F. Green, which searched the rejected sources for moving objects.
 This led to the discovery of three asteroids, including 3200 Phaethon (an Apollo asteroid and the parent body of the Geminid meteor shower), six comets, and a huge dust trail associated with comet 10P/Tempel.
 The comets included 126P/IRAS, 161P/Hartley–IRAS, and comet IRAS–Araki–Alcock (C/1983 H1), which made a close approach to the Earth in 1983.
 Out of the six comets IRAS found, four were long period and two were short period comets.

+The Supplemental IRAS Minor Planet Survey (SIMPS) would also later use the archived data to search for more minor planets, asteroids.